chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 A note on the terminology introduced in this work is in order.
 When a semantic term is capitalized, e.g. Word or Sentence, this will mean it is referred to in its capacity as a formal entity.
 While the formal system was designed to model the actual syntax of Characters, Words and Sentences, this should not be taken to mean the formal entities that emerge from this system are necessarily representative of actual linguistic entities.
 While the formal entities in this system may not map *one-to-one* with their empirical counterparts, it will be seen these formal characteristics nevertheless provide insight into the nature of their empirical counterparts.

+As the thrust of the main results in Section III is sufficiently novel, the author has gone to great lengths to make its foundation as rigorous as possible.
+Many of the initial theorems are proofs of common-sense notions relating to words and sentences.
+The banality of Section I is in part an effort to assure the applicability of the results in Section II.III and Section III.
+The core theorems of Section III could be proved in a degenerate form in a system with less notational complexity, but the depth of their insight would be lost in the vagueness of definitions.

 Section I: Defintions
 =====================